andreas19/cyprimes/README.md

 **Warning**

-Although this class uses a bitarray for the sieve be carefull not to run out of memory:
+Although this class uses a bitarray for the sieve, be carefull not to run out of memory:

 |       limit       |   size   |
 | ----------------: | -------: |